leopard-ai/betty/README.md

 requires approximating gradient using iterative/implicit differentiation, and writing nested for-loops to handle the hierarchical dependency between multiple levels.

-Good news is that Betty abstracts away such low-level implementation details behind the API while allowing users to write only high-level code.
+Good news is that Betty abstracts away such low-level implementation details behind the API, while allowing users to write only high-level code.
 Now, users simply need to do two things to implement any MLO programs:
 1. Define each level optimization problem with the [Problem](#problem) class.